Senescence: Healthspans and aging in society

-Many measures that may extend lifespans may simultaneously also extend healthspans, albeit that is not necessarily the case, indicating that "lifespan can no longer be the sole parameter of interest" in related research.
-While recent life expectancy increases were not followed by "parallel" healthspan expansion, awareness of the concept and issues of healthspan lags as of 2017.
-Scientists have noted that "[c]hronic diseases of aging are increasing and are inflicting untold costs on human quality of life".
+Although interventions which extend lifespan may also extend healthspan, this is not always the case, suggesting that "lifespan can no longer be the sole parameter of interest," in related research.
+When increases in life expectancy outpaced improvements in healthspan, public awareness of these 'healthspan lags' began rising around 2017.
+Scientists have noted that "Chronic diseases of aging are increasing and are inflicting untold costs on human quality of life".